SuperYuro/dotfiles_auto/README.md

  - Alpine Linux

 ### Environment
-This script supports CLI, Minimal Desktop, Heavy Desktop.
-These mean:
+This script has following choices.

 #### CLI
 Install only CLI tools such as compilers, Python, TeXLive, NeoVim and Git.